 A tax-free retirement account or TFRA normally refers to permanent cash-value insurance policies that offer risk protection and tax benefits to individuals.
 A TFRA retirement account is not a qualified plan, so it doesn’t follow the same rules as a 401(k) or similar workplace account.
 But it can offer both tax benefits and risk protection for investors.
 Breaking down how a tax-free retirement account works can help you to decide if this strategy may be right for you.

-A financial advisor can help you determine if a TFRA is right for you, and this free tool can match you with fiduciary advisors who serve your area.
-Connect with your matches today.
+A financial advisor can help you determine if a TFRA is right for you, or you can work with them to create a full retirement plan.

 What Is a Tax-Free Retirement Account (TFRA)?